MCV-2024-C1-Project/Team4/README.md

 | 00018.jpg -> SSIM: | 0.8959 |  **0.9406** | 0.9298 |
 | ![image](https://github.com/user-attachments/assets/52b878bc-4f5e-43ab-9b6d-488a905c703b)  | ![image](https://github.com/user-attachments/assets/8f0d10fb-aa24-4ed2-9ac6-eb862dd62f9a) | ![image](https://github.com/user-attachments/assets/3e180932-cec5-495c-bb0e-596849afe944) | ![image](https://github.com/user-attachments/assets/07a52a5e-1f3a-40a0-98f0-f56ce6b2344d) |
 | 00006.jpg -> SSIM: | 0.5234 |  0.4671 | **0.5303** |

-**Note:** In general, the filter that performs best is the **Median** filter, except for image **00006.jpg**, which has the lowest SSIM.
-This case is unique because the original noise-free image has a texture that resembles noise, but it is not actually noise.

 ### Task 2: Implement texture descriptors and evaluate query system (QSD1-W3) using only texture descriptors